-Exterior Treatments to Shade Windows and Save Energy
+7 Exterior Window Treatments to Shade Windows and Save Energy

 One way to use less energy and lower your utility bills is by minimizing the amount of hot sunlight that enters your home through your windows.
-Here are 7 ways you can shade your windows from the outside to reduce solar gain.
+Here are seven exterior window shades and other window treatment ideas to reduce solar gain.

 Though blinds are more often thought of as a treatment for inside the home, those made from wood, steel, aluminum or vinyl can be mounted outside, as well.
-The slats of the blinds should fit tightly together when they’re closed to provide maximum shade.
-One nice advantage of blinds is that they can be partially opened to permit some light and air in.
+The slats of these exterior window shades should fit tightly together when they’re closed to provide maximum shade.
+One nice advantage of blinds is they can be partially opened to permit some light and air in.
 You can operate them either with a crank, or in some cases, electronically.

-Curtains work well on a porch or patio where, when drawn closed, they can create a very pleasant retreat against the hot sun.
-Hang them from the porch line so that they drop all the way down to the ground.
-Make sure the fabric is heavy enough to block out the sun, and use white or light-colored fabric, which will reflect more sunlight than something much darker.
+Curtains work well on a porch or patio.
+When drawn closed, they can create a very pleasant retreat against the hot sun.
+Hang them from the porch line so they drop all the way down to the ground.
+Make sure the fabric is heavy enough to block out the sun, and use white or light-colored fabric.
+That will reflect more sunlight than darker colored fabrics.

 These screens are made from a woven fabric that can block 75-90% of the sun’s rays before they pass through your windows.
 These screens also improve privacy during the day while allowing visibility to the outdoors.
 They’re effective for windows, garages, patios, porches, even car ports.

-An overhang is somewhat like an awning, though it is part of the actual roof, not an additional piece of equipment you attach to the roof or the side of the house.
-Overhangs should be designed and built to shade the windows and door during the summer, when the sun is high in the sky, but allow warming light into the harm during the colder winter months.
+An overhang is like an awning, but it is part of the actual roof.
+Overhangs should be designed and built to shade the windows and door during the summer, when the sun is high in the sky, but allow warming light into the home during the colder winter months.
 Since this is a permanent fixture, you will likely need the help of a professional.
 It is also a more expensive option due to the cost of labor and materials to build it.

 Shutters that fit snugly against the window are an effective light barrier while allowing for some ventilation.
 They’re also protective during a windstorm or hurricane, and provide additional security against breaking and entering, should that be a concern.
-Like awnings, they can enhance the aesthetic appearance of your home.
+Like awnings, these exterior window shades can enhance the aesthetic appearance of your home.
 They’re available either as roller shutters or as a fixed-hinge shutter.
-Roller shutters will roll up and down inside a track that surrounds all sides of the window on the outside, or as a fixed-hinge shutter, which allows the shutter to swing open and closed.
+Roller shutters will roll up and down inside a track that surrounds all sides of the window on the outside.
+A fixed-hinge shutter allows the shutter to swing open and closed.

-Exterior roller shades are either metal or a synthetic, durable fabric that roll up into a valance at the top of the window.
-The fabric can be partially transparent to allow people inside the home to still be able to gaze out, but of course, the more transparent the shade is, the less effective it is in blocking sunlight.
-Shades are usually raised and lowered by hand, but some models can be operated by a through-the-wall crank inside the house.
+Exterior roller shades are made of either metal or a synthetic, durable fabric.
+They roll up into a valance at the top of the window.
+The fabric can be partially transparent to allow people inside to gaze out.
+But of course, the more transparent the shade is, the less effective it is in blocking sunlight.
+These exterior window shades are usually raised and lowered by hand, but some models can be operated by a through-the-wall crank inside the house.

-To determine the best exterior window treatment to meet your needs, visit Efficient Window Coverings, a project of the U.S. Department of Energy, Building Green, and Lawrence Berkeley National Laboratory.
-Once you plug in your zip code and identify your needs, the site will make recommendations on window treatments for you to consider given where you live and what your energy saving goals are.
+To determine the best exterior window treatment to meet your needs, visit Efficient Window Coverings.
+This project comes from the U.S. Department of Energy, Building Green, and Lawrence Berkeley National Laboratory.
+Once you plug in your zip code and identify your needs, the site will make recommendations on window treatments given where you live and what your energy saving goals are.